0xSpaceShard/starknet-hardhat-plugin/README.md

 ```

 ### Existing virtual environment
-If you want to use an existing Python virtual environment, specify it using `cairo.venv`.
+If you want to use an existing Python virtual environment, specify it by using `cairo.venv`.

-To use the currently activated environment (or if you have the starknet commands globally installed), set `<VENV_PATH>` to `"active"`.
+To use the currently activated environment (or if you have the starknet commands globally installed), set `venv` to `"active"`.
 ```typescript
 module.exports = {
   cairo: {